spring-iitd/Cellular-Security/docs/divyanka-docs/two-vm-setup.md

 ssh <your_username>@<whitepaperIP>
 ```

-Before this, make sure you have internet access in the machine, using [IITD Proxy](https://csc.iitd.ac.in/uploads/proxy_help.pdf).
+Before this, make sure you have internet access in the whitepaper machine, using [IITD Proxy](https://csc.iitd.ac.in/uploads/proxy_help.pdf).
 Test it out using `wget google.com` or `ping google.com`.

 Clone the existing IITD Cellular Security Repo: